 Still, if you do decide to use it, make sure you monitor your blood glucose levels throughout the whole process, especially if you take other diabetes medication.
 Once you see how it affects your blood glucose, you can then include them in your diet.

 Another thing to have in mind is that not all stinging nettle extracts affect blood glucose.
-For now, only the above ground parts have shown to be beneficial for people with diabetes.
+For now, only the above-ground parts have shown to be beneficial.

 On the other hand, stinging nettle roots might treat benign prostatic hyperplasia and boost testosterone in bodybuilders.